DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 *“Agreed.”*

 The quiet held.
-Not silence—just fewer arguments between objects sharing a room.
+Not silence - just fewer arguments between objects sharing a room.

 A minute later the building decided to have opinions again.
 The stairwell door downstairs burped; the return vent cleared its throat; a draft tried to slip under Jason’s window and found a “not today” waiting for it.
 A spoon in the sink shivered like it had thought about saying something and reconsidered.